MisterProtocol/RAND-editor/README.md

 ### Shell files for Macs

-Modern MacOS version hate like crazy to leave core dump files.
+Modern versions of MacOS hate like crazy to leave core dump files.
 To get an "e" core dump file for debugging purposes, you have to issue "limit core unl" to the top-level shell, then run a couple of shell files in the top-level distribution directory.
 The file